micmejia/bible-dump/NKJV/Daniel/Dan 10.md

 ###### 1
 In the third year of Cyrus king of Persia a message was revealed to Daniel, whose name was called Belteshazzar.
-The message _was_ true, [^a]but the appointed time _was_ long; and he understood the message, and had understanding of the vision.
+The message _was_ true, but the appointed time _was_ long; and he understood the message, and had understanding of the vision.

 ###### 2
 In those days I, Daniel, was mourning three full weeks.

 ###### 3
-I ate no [^b]pleasant food, no meat or wine came into my mouth, nor did I anoint myself at all, till three whole weeks were fulfilled.
+I ate no pleasant food, no meat or wine came into my mouth, nor did I anoint myself at all, till three whole weeks were fulfilled.

 ###### 4
-Now on the twenty-fourth day of the first month, as I was by the side of the great river, that _is,_ the [^c]Tigris,
+Now on the twenty-fourth day of the first month, as I was by the side of the great river, that _is,_ the Tigris,

 ###### 5
 I lifted my eyes and looked, and behold, a certain man clothed in linen, whose waist _was_ girded with gold of Uphaz!